 - Design and completion of independent or collaborative research with subsequent first author publication in a peer-reviewed journal

-The large size and diverse nature of the Cornell University animal resources program engages the resident in the many facets of laboratory animal medicine, as well experience in the care and management of agricultural species.
+The large size and diverse nature of the Cornell University animal resources program engage the resident in the many facets of laboratory animal medicine, as well as experience in the care and management of agricultural species.
 Additional training will include external rotations at a primate research center and/or pharmaceutical companies and academic institutions to gain hands-on primate experience.
-As part of our residency program, trainees will have the opportunity to rotate up to 2 weeks with a world-class leader in medical device development.
-This rotation will provide exposure to development and testing of medical devices including vascular grafts, endovascular and interventional devices, surgical meshes, sutures, and similar devices.
+As part of our residency program, trainees will have the opportunity to rotate for up to 2 weeks with a world-class leader in medical device development.
+This rotation will provide exposure to the development and testing of medical devices including vascular grafts, endovascular and interventional devices, surgical meshes, sutures, and similar devices.
 By mutual agreement, the trainee may later participate in an additional externship to further develop skills in this area of expertise.
 This is a unique opportunity to explore a fascinating area of laboratory animal medicine and Good Laboratory Practices (GLP).

 Cornell University is nestled in the beautiful Finger Lakes region of Upstate New York.
 This region of New York has miles of beautiful trails, waterfalls, campsites, and gorges.
-Residents of the city of Ithaca and the surrounding townships have access to the Cayuga Lake’s waterways allowing a variety of activities including boating, kayaking, and fishing.
+Residents of the city of Ithaca and the surrounding townships have access to Cayuga Lake’s waterways allowing a variety of activities including boating, kayaking, and fishing.
 Furthermore, Cayuga Lake is surrounded by 100+ wineries, cideries, and distilleries along with microbreweries and a vibrant downtown district in the heart of Ithaca.
 For more information on this region, go to www.visitithaca.com.

 Cornell is participating in the Veterinary Internship and Residency Matching Program (VIRMP).
 Applicants to this program must complete their applications on or before the VIRMP set date on their website https://www.virmp.org/ to ensure that the program has ample time to schedule and complete interviews with prospective candidates.
 As this deadline is distinct from other residency specialties participating in the VIRMP you should contact your references and registrar to ensure they submit their letters of support and your transcripts ahead of the deadline.